 Whatever your discipline, calendar apps are something every creative needs.
 Let's face it, even if you have an amazing memory, it can still tricky to keep track of every single thing, day in day out.
 That all-important client meeting.
 Those multiple deadlines.
 That pub lunch with a long-time collaborator.
 That flight.
 That gig.
 That conference.
 That parcel you need to stay in for.

 Prefer a paper version?
-Explore our roundup on the best wall calendars and desktop calendars 2020.
+Explore our roundup on the best calendar 2021.

 The best calendar apps lay it all in front of you, whatever device you're using, and sends you reminders just in case you forgot to look.
 And that can mean the difference between a lost client and a retained one; a new job or a missed opportunity.
 For this reason, pretty much every device these days comes with a calendar app that covers all the basics.
 These include allowing you to create and edit events easily, view all your entries in day, week and month views, and set up reminders to make sure you never miss an appointment.